kmotoko/server-guideline/README.md

 ### Zabbix Server
-On the machine that will monitor:
++ On the machine that will monitor:
 ```shell
 sudo apt update
 sudo apt install zabbix-server-mysql zabbix-frontend-php
 ```
-Configure MySQL before going any further.
++ Configure MySQL before going any further.
 Since MySQL is on the same machine, omit the MySQL configs that changes settings related to `SSL/TLS` since it will be local.
 Also, do not forget to change settings according to `localhost` from `REMOTE_IP`, and you may leave the `Port` with the default config.
+**IMPORTANT:** Although the true UTF8 encoding is utf8mb4 for MySQL (and utf8 is an alias for utf8mb3 in MySQL 5.7), the character set used below is utf8 and it is retrieved from Zabbix docs.
+Thus, it is not wise to change it according to the MySQL part of this documentation, in which it is suggested to use utf8mb4.
-Create a new database for Zabbix, create a Zabbix user for MySQL, set up the schema and import the data into the Zabbix database:
++ Create a new database for Zabbix, create a Zabbix user for MySQL, set up the schema and import the data into the Zabbix database:
 ```
 mysql -uroot -p
 mysql> CREATE DATABASE zabbix CHARACTER SET utf8 collate utf8_bin;